GetParanoid/gxpClicker/README.md

-#gxpClicker
+#gxpClicker [Archived & forgotten]

 It's currently a rotten mess.

 It works, but I wouldn't recommend using it.
 Major overhaul incoming soon
 ###### Requirements:

 1. Python3